-- I agree to notify the Office of Financial Aid if I am, or I become incarcerated while I am in attendance at La Verne/La Verne College of Law and receiving financial aid.
+- I agree to notify the Office of Financial Aid if I am, or I become incarcerated while I am in attendance at La Verne/La Verne College of Law and Public Service and receiving financial aid.

 - I agree to notify the Office of Financial Aid if I (or a parent who has borrowed from the Federal Parent PLUS Loan program) am convicted of or plead guilty or no-contest to a crime involving fraud in obtaining federal student aid funds.